The Super Blue Moon In Aquarius Is No Time To Sit On The Sidelines

-Summer ‘24 is bringing the heat!
-And we’re not just talking about the weather!
-The rare sturgeon super blue moon in Aquarius is making waves on August 19, urging us to re-envision our goals and reshape our futures.
-According to our calculations, the last super blue moon in Aquarius occurred on August 10 2014, making this lunation rare and exceptional.
+Summer ’24 is bringing the heat — and we’re not just talking about the weather!
+The rare sturgeon super blue moon in Aquarius is making waves on 19th August, urging us to re-envision our goals and reshape our futures.
+According to our calculations, the last super blue moon in Aquarius occurred on 10th August 2014, making this lunation rare and exceptional.
 Gaze upon the moon and manifest your desires!
 You might find that the stars and planets hold the answers to the questions you've been pondering and reflecting upon.

 AdvertisementADVERTISEMENT